scalameta/nvim-metals/README.md

 users utilizing the [Nvim built-in LSP module](https://neovim.io/doc/user/lsp.html).
-The goal of this plugin is to provide with the extra functionality that you need for Metals and the rest will serve as a guide and an example.
+The goal of this plugin is to provide with the extra functionality that you need for Metals and the rest will serve as a guide and example.

 Keep in mind that the level of support is rapidly changing, there are bugs, and there are missing features.
 Some of this is changing daily, so expect stuff to